Please check details of the itinerary below, and click here for the Reservation Form! We look forward to exploring Paris with you.

 - Afternoon: Free time for personal shooting

-- 7PM: Meet guide in hotel lobby and proceed by metro to la Tour Montparnasse rooftop observation deck for night photography until closing time.
+- 7PM: Meet in hotel lobby and proceed by metro to la Tour Montparnasse rooftop observation deck for night photography until closing time.

 Monday April 29, 2019 (B, L)